openedx/edx-documentation/en_us/open_edx_release_notes/source/nutmeg.rst

 Changed: Previously if a user mismatch was detected between request or session and response, the middleware would log warnings; now, it will invalidate the session and send an error response.
 The toggle :code:`ENFORCE_SAFE_SESSIONS` is enabled by default, but can be disabled to return to just log warnings.

 Before upgrade: Check that your logs do not contain warnings starting with "SafeCookieData user at request", or that these warnings are very rare.
 If they are common, there is likely a false positive caused by some custom login, masquerading, or registration code.
-You will need to update you custom code to call :code:`mark_user_change_as_expected``.
+You will need to update your custom code to call :code:`mark_user_change_as_expected``.
 Otherwise, valid requests may be rejected.

 Migrations